Property taxes help fund essential City services and valuable programs that make Regina a great place to live.

 If the above calculation is lower than the minimum tax, the minimum tax amount would be applied to the property.
 If the calculation is higher than the minimum tax, the calculated amount would be applied to the property.

 Each year, the City considers requests for property tax exemptions from non-profit organizations.
-To help guide these decisions and ensure a fair, consistent and transparent process, the Community Non-Profit Tax Exemption Policy was put into effect January 1, 2019.
+The Community Non-Profit Tax Exemption Policy has been approved to help guide these decisions and ensure a fair, consistent, and transparent process.
+The Community Non-Profit Tax Exemption Policy was established effective January 1, 2019, and has been updated effective January 1, 2023.

-The purpose of the proposed Community Non-Profit Tax Exemption Policy is to:
+The purpose of the Community Non-Profit Tax Exemption Policy is to:

-- Set the parameters under which the City will consider applications for property tax exemptions from non-profit organizations with financial need
+- Set the parameters under which the City or Regina will consider applications for property tax exemptions from non-profit organizations with financial need;

-- Provide fair, consistent treatment and consideration for all applicants from the non-profit sector
+- Provide fair, consistent treatment and consideration for all applicants providing non-profit and charitable services for the benefit of Regina residents;

-- Support the services and organizations in financial need that further Council’s priorities, as outlined in Design Regina: The Official Community Plan, without placing an undue burden on Regina property taxpayers
+- Support the services and organizations in financial need that further Council’s priorities, as outlined in The Community Safety & Well-Being (CSWB) Plan, Design Regina: The Official Community Plan Bylaw 2013-48 (OCP), and other plans that support initiatives that have a clear community impact and respond to community needs; and

-To be eligible for a tax exemption, an organization must meet all requirements of the Community Non-Profit Tax Exemption Policy.
+To be eligible for a tax exemption, an organization must conform to the following principles and meet all the requirements of the Community Non-Profit Tax Exemption Policy.
 These requirements include:

 - Compliance with municipal policies, bylaws, codes, and legislation;